 Introducing yourself in more ways than one

-Let’s start with the basics: do not start the class without telling everyone your name and explaining the role you will play in their academic life.
-A great old school way to do this is to write your name on the whiteboard and explain a little bit about yourself and your background as a teacher.
+Let’s start with the basics: do not start your class without telling everyone your name and explaining the role you will play in their academic life.
+A great, old school way to do this is to write your name on the whiteboard and explain a little bit about yourself and your background as a teacher.
 If you’re not in the classroom try prepping a quick slideshow to present on you or send a little written introduction out before your first class call.

 To build more fulfilling relationships with your students consider some creative interactive activities to help everyone get to know each other better.
 You could try: